mnylc/mnylc.github.io/pages/services/resource-sharing.md

 ### Receiver requirements
 A representative of the receiving library must sign for all shipments at the time of delivery.
 Couriers are unable to leave a package without a receipt signature.

-### Missed Pick-ups
-In the (rare) instance when a messenger does not arrive for scheduled pick-up, please contact METRO as soon as possible.
-If you used the On-Demand request form, simply resubmit the form.
-Where possible, METRO will arrange a special pick up.

-Report problems to us with the [Delivery Issue Report form](https://www.google.com/url?q=https://docs.google.com/forms/d/e/1FAIpQLSc5Y1TVsgJ-BU967wL7bBB8xIaDUf4fS4JhmPHictGhBvfSlQ/viewform&sa=D&ust=1487017912501000&usg=AFQjCNGGNRHXPNJwt1uiWlmxlqU8l8HrJw) or call Mark Parson at (212) 228-2320 ext 121.

 ### Non-delivery or Missing Items
 If a package does not arrive as scheduled: